 Once you are taken back to the operating room, you are put to sleep with general anesthesia.
-Once you are asleep, we will gently position you face down on the operating bed.
+Once you are asleep, we will gently position you face down on the operating bed (Figure 1).
 The bed has an open space for your abdomen to relax, this reduces blood loss during the procedure.
 A vertical incision is made in the middle of your low back at the area of your spine surgery.
-Your skin, muscles, and soft tissues will be gently pulled aside.
+Your skin, muscles, and soft tissues will be gently pulled aside (Figure 2).
 The spinal canal and space where the nerve passes through is opened up by removing small pieces of the vertebrae.
 This is the laminotomies and foraminotomies part of the procedure (You will see both of those words on your consent form).
 This alleviates the pressure from the nerve roots and the sac filled with nerves.
-The damaged portion of the disc is removed.
-The donor bone or "Hgraft" is placed between the spinous process, then a titanium plate is clamped to the spinous process to stabilize the spine while fusion takes place.
+In most cases, the disc is completely removed (discectomy).
+The space is completely cleaned out and the top and bottom surface of the vertebrae between the disc space is scraped to stimulate fusion of the bone graft that will be placed in the space (Figure 3).
+The space is measured and the matching size spacer or cage is used.
+First, bone graft material is packed into the front part of the disc space (Figure 4), then the interbody spacer or cage is inserted (Figure 5).
+The screws are inserted through the pedicle bones of the vertebrae and a rod is attached to the screws on both sides with an x-ray machine to guide the placement (Figure 6).
+Then bone graft is added along the sides and back of the vertebrae for more stabilization.